-Schools with Advanced Placement courses will continue to offer them as a part of the regular face-to-face or online schedule.
+Schools with Advanced Placement courses will continue to offer them online.
 Educators will leverage both Schoology, their own course materials, and College Board's Advanced Placement Classroom resources including pre-recorded lessons and materials to support student understanding and success in Advanced Placement coursework.